-With our partners in Wheatley Group, we share a commitment to improving homes, communities and people's lives through delivering excellent customer services and by putting tenants at the heart of decisions about their neighbourhoods.
+With our partners in Wheatley Group, we share a commitment to improving homes, communities and people's lives through delivering excellent customer services and by putting tenants at the heart of decisions.

 We aim to be open and accountable to our customers and partners and welcome any comments, compliments or complaints you may have - find out how to Contact Us here.

 Check out the latest homes for rent with us on Home Finder.
 If you would like to apply for a home with us and have not yet registered please fill in our Housing Registration Form (HRF) and return it to us.
 Find out more about how we allocate homes by clicking Renting a Home.

 Cube has also signed up to mutual exchange website HomeSwapper.
 Click here...More Information